 Planting represents the main visual amenity component found in the streetscape.
 Planting is generally used to create a visually appealing and comfortable pedestrian environment and acts as a buffer between pedestrians, cyclists and vehicular traffic.
 Planting plays a large part in forming the character of a streetscape.
+Street trees are one of the most utilized streetscape planting elements and provide a number of ecosystem service functions, providing shade, shelter, and oxygen.
 In an urban context, planting is mostly found in the amenity zone; however, in a low density context it can be found in all of the other zones, with the exception of the pedestrian clearway.
 Sod or grass often replaces paving as a ground element in low pedestrian volume areas.
-Street trees are one of the most utilized streetscape planting elements and provide a number of infrastructure functions beyond the aesthetic, including providing shade, shelter, oxygen and a buffer from the vehicular roadway.

 Typical planting components include: